-When it comes to divorce most people expect that their life will never be the same after the case is filed.
-In many ways this is true.
-You are going through changes in the divorce that will touch many different areas of your life from your finances to your children. retirement savings, student loan debt, and even your small business will all play a role within the context of your divorce.
-While most people expect that their life will undergo some degree of change as a result of a divorce a question that many people have when they come to speak with one of our experienced family law attorneys is whether or not those changes will begin once the divorce starts.
+When it comes to divorce, most people expect that their life will never be the same after the case is filed.
+In many ways, this is true.
+You are going through changes in the divorce that will touch many different areas of your life, from your finances to your children.
+Retirement savings, student loan debt, and even your small business will all play a role within the context of your divorce.
+While most people expect that their life will undergo some degree of change due to a divorce, many people have a question when they come to speak with one of our experienced family law attorneys is whether or not those changes will begin once the divorce starts.

-Namely, I have had many people ask me to what extent their life will be different during the divorce itself.
+Namely, I have had many people ask me how their lives will be different during the divorce itself.
 Are you able to spend money freely?
 Will you even have any money to spend given the possibility of spousal support, child support, and paying your attorney?
 Without a doubt, these are wise questions to ask since you will be undergoing a fairly significant amount of change in a fairly short period.
 Have you ever budgeted before?
 Maybe ever given any thought to what is divorce costs?

 These are the questions that I would like to touch on with you today.
 Certainly, you should have many questions to ask about divorce before the case begins.
-It is much better to ask these questions now rather than to wait until your divorce begins and be put in a position where you have more questions and there is time to answer them.
-With that said, I would like to spend some time addressing a very practical question of what kind of spending can be done during a Texas divorce.
-Finally, I think a subject that is not discussed very much in the world of Texas family law but is essential is that of setting a budget for yourself and your family.
+It is much better to ask these questions now than to wait until your divorce begins and be put in a position where you have more questions and there is time to answer them.
+With that said, I would like to spend some time addressing a convenient question of what kind of spending can be done during a Texas divorce.
+Finally, I think a subject that is not discussed very much in Texas family law but is essential is setting a budget for yourself and your family.
 We will discuss this topic as well.

 Spending money during a Texas divorce

 We all know that going through a divorce is difficult.
 There is no real way to sugarcoat or gloss over the fact that a divorce is unpleasant.
-One aspect of a divorce that some people neglect to consider before entering into the process is just how little of a divorce case you have direct control over.
-One area of your divorce case that you will have little control over is regarding your ability to spend money as you choose.
-As adults, we are so used to being able to spend and allocate money in the ways that we see fit.
-However, once you become involved in a divorce that all changes to a significant degree.
+One aspect of a divorce that some people neglect to consider before entering into the process is how little of a divorce case you have direct control over.
+One area of your divorce case that you will have little control over is your ability to spend money as you choose.
+As adults, we are so used to spending and allocating money in the ways that we see fit; however, once you become involved in a divorce, that all changes to a significant degree.

-Most of you reading this blog post does not have a problem with excessive spending or with doing things that are nefarious or less than scrupulous with your money.
-Some of us may have problems with impulse control in things of the like but none of it is excessive to the point where our families are unable to pay bills or go about their normal lives due to our spending habits.
+Most of you reading this blog post does not have a problem with excessive spending or doing things that are nefarious or less than scrupulous with your money.
+Some of us may have problems with impulse control in things of the like, but none of it is excessive to the point where our families cannot pay bills or go about their normal lives due to our spending habits.
 This is a good thing and will ultimately benefit you and your family in the long run if you have your spending habits in check.

-The other type of person that the courts are concerned with who become involved in divorce cases is the person who will willfully and negligently spend money during a divorce on purpose to harm their spouse.
+The other type of person that the courts are concerned with who becomes involved in divorce cases is who willfully and negligently spends money during a divorce to harm their spouse.
 I will not be so bold as to guess that you could be this person.
-In the world of Texas family law, the spending of money with reckless abandoned during the case itself is known as wasting marital assets.
+In the world of Texas family law, the spending of money with reckless abandonment during the case itself is known as wasting marital assets.
 Rather than having a pathological or continuing problem with spending money, the person who engages in the wasting of marital assets does so purposely and with a plan to harm their spouse and reduce the total number of dollars in play during the divorce.

 You may be asking yourself why a person would ever do this.
 After all, the money that is being spent is theirs and not solely their spouses.
-With this in mind, why would a person go to these lengths to harm their spouse but also themselves?
-The best answer that I can provide to that question is that a divorce can make a person do things that are extremely out of character.
-Most people are not so inconsiderate, spiteful, or anything in between as to do something like this when they have a clear mind.
-However, a divorce can cause a person to do things that are out of character in the wasting of marital assets is just an example of that type of behavior.
+With this in mind, why would a person go to these lengths to harm their spouse and themselves?
+The best answer that I can provide to that question is that a divorce can make a person do extremely out of character.
+Most people are not so inconsiderate, spiteful, or anything in between to do something like this when they have a clear mind.
+However, a divorce can cause a person to do things out of character in the wasting of marital assets is just an example of that type of behavior.

 What is the most common type of marital asset wasting?

-From my perspective, the most frequent type of marital property wasting is that of buying things on credit in the hopes that the debt will be split evenly in the divorce.
+From my perspective, the most frequent type of marital property wasting is buying things on credit in the hopes that the debt will be split evenly in the divorce.
 For those of you who are not familiar with Community property law in Texas, this may seem like a strange bet for a person to make.
-However, I think that people that have a little bit of knowledge of Texas family law may get the wrong impression about how property and debts are split and that may lead to engaging in behavior like this.
+However, I think that people who have a little bit of knowledge of Texas family law may get the wrong impression about how property and debts are split, which may lead to behavior like this.

-Community property law in Texas is based on the equitable distribution of property and debt that came into being during your marriage.
-The idea is that if you came into the marriage with property or debt that that property or debt will remain your or your spouse is separate property throughout the marriage and divorce.
-However, any income earned, property acquired, or debt in curd during your marriage is considered to be part of the community estate.
+In Texas, community property law is based on the equitable distribution of property and debt that came into being during your marriage.
+The idea is that if you came into the marriage with property or debt, that property or debt would remain your or your spouse's separate property throughout the marriage and divorce.
+However, any income earned, property acquired, or debt in curd during your marriage is considered part of the community estate.
 Absent other circumstances, property and debt are typically split in a fairly even fashion during the divorce.

 This is how I think most people decide to waste Community property assets during the divorce itself.
 This person may have gotten bad advice from someone in their life about how to spend or not spend money during the divorce.
 Certainly, it is possible that spending money in this way could get swept under the rug or not even noticed if there is enough play money or if the attorneys on the case are asleep at the wheel.
-However, you should not bet on either of these occurrences happening in your divorce.
+However, it would help if you did not bet on either of these occurrences happening in your divorce.

 You should be aware that wasting marital assets is looked upon very seriously in a Texas divorce.
-If it is determined by a court that you have wasted marital assets then you are very likely to suffer a penalty from the judge.
+If a court determines that you have wasted marital assets, you are very likely to suffer a penalty from the judge.
 For example, your spouse may be awarded a disproportionate share of your Community property if it is found that you have wasted marital assets.
 A disproportionate share means that more than 50% of your community estate could be awarded to your spouse as far as the property is concerned.

-On the other hand, any debt incurred by you during the divorce that is unreasonable or determined to be the wasting of marital assets could be your responsibility in the divorce.
+On the other hand, any debt incurred by you during the divorce that is unreasonable or determined to waste marital assets could be your responsibility in the divorce.
 You may also suffer from having a larger amount of debt put in your name and may end up having to spend money on your spouse's attorney's fees and other costs.
-While good faith efforts that result in losses such as an investment gone bad do not count as the wasting of a marital asset, simply overspending or purposely causing harm to joint assets almost certainly would count as the wasting of marital property.
+While good faith efforts that result in losses such as an investment gone bad do not count as wasting a marital asset, simply overspending or purposely causing harm to joint assets almost certainly would count as the wasting of marital property.

 What are some examples of wasting marital assets?

 Remember that your divorce in your circumstances is unique to you and your spouse.
-As a result, your case may be involved with different types of marital property wasting that are not covered here.
+As a result, your case may involve different types of marital property wasting that are not covered here.
 However, I would like to take some time and discuss with you some fairly common types of marital property wasting that can occur in a divorce case.

 One type of marital asset wasting that can occur in a divorce is spending money odd a girlfriend or boyfriend.
-This is an uncomfortable and unpleasant subject to discuss but it does happen in divorce cases where infidelity not only acts as its issue within the marriage and divorce but the spending of money and assets on that boyfriend or girlfriend acts as a second.
-If you suspect that your spouse is having an affair then you need to be very careful to pay attention to a bank account and investment activity to determine if any money is being spent on the relationship.
+This is an uncomfortable and unpleasant subject to discuss.
+Still, it does happen in divorce cases where infidelity not only acts as its issue within the marriage and divorce, but the spending of money and assets on that boyfriend or girlfriend acts as a second.
+If you suspect that your spouse is having an affair, you need to be very careful to pay attention to a bank account and investment activity to determine if any money is being spent on the relationship.

-Although paying down debt is rarely a bad idea it typically is frowned upon within the course of a divorce.
-Many standing orders and eventually temporary orders in a divorce will bar you from using community income to pay down debt whether it is your separate debt or community debt period the reason for this is that courts want you to keep your money at your fingertips if a need to spend it on your case or the essentials of your life comes up.
+Although paying down debt is rarely a bad idea, it is typically frowned upon during a divorce.
+Many standing orders and eventually temporary orders in a divorce will bar you from using community income to pay down debt, whether it is your separate debt or community debt period; the reason is that courts want you to keep your money at your fingertips if a need to spend it on your case or the essentials of your life comes up.

 Most people do not have much margin in the way above using money during a divorce to spend on debt Reduction.
-Even if you are on a plan to reduce debt in your life my advice would be to hang on to any money that you can save, see what is determined in the divorce as far as how that income will be divided, and then you can make a lump sum payment towards your debt as soon as your divorce is over with.
+Even if you plan to reduce debt in your life, my advice would be to hang on to any money that you can save, see what is determined in the divorce, and how that income will be divided.
+Then you can make a lump sum payment towards your debt as soon as your divorce is over with.

 Working on a budget during a divorce

-At first, glance, beginning to live on a budget and plan your finances out diligently and intentionally while you are going through a divorce may seem like the last thing you want to do.
-After all, creating a situation where you are doing homework through the creation of a budget does not sound like fun and even sounds restrictive.
+At first, glance, beginning to live on a budget and plan your finances out diligently and intentionally while going through a divorce may seem like the last thing you want to do.
+After all, creating a situation where you are doing homework through creating a budget does not sound like fun and even sounds restrictive.
 However, I would offer to you that creating a budget not only isn't restrictive but it allows you a great degree of freedom in being able to spend money during your divorce and in your post-divorce life.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
 These consultations are a great way for you to learn about the world of Texas family law and also about how the law could impact you and your family gave your specific circumstances.
-Thank you for your interest in our law office and we hope you will join us tomorrow as we continue to share unique and interesting information about the world of Texas family law.
+I appreciate your interest in our law office.
+We hope you will join us tomorrow as we continue to share unique and interesting information about the world of Texas family law.